 This will take some time and she’s going to need to put in some hard graft before that happens but it is possible.

-So what do you need to do if you are in debt but don’t want to be?
+So what can you do if you need help getting out of debt?
 What steps must you take in order to achieve that coveted debt free status?

 - what you need to do

 - how you are going to do it

 - when you are going to do it

 - and how you will know you have achieved it